-The very famous kakanin in the Philippines!
-Ube halaya is now conquering international scene.
-This Ube halaya is my forever favorite dessert (I bet everyone will agree to this).
-The secret to the best smooth ube purple yam dessert is using a grinder, an electric mixer or hand mixer.
-Just it and follow the recipe.
-Enjoy and happy cooking!
+The very famous dessert/kakanin in the Philippines!
+Ube halaya is now conquering the international scene.
+This Ube halaya is my forever favorite dessert too (I bet everyone will agree to this).
+The secret to the best smooth ube purple yam dessert is using a grinder, an electric mixer or hand mixer and it taste even better with powdered milk.
+Try it today and enjoy cooking!

 UBE HALAYA SPECIAL